-As BJP-JJP wins floor test in Haryana, BKU calls for boycott of politicians who voted in favour
+Haryana floor test: Farmer body calls for boycott of MLAs who voted in favour of BJP-JJP alliance

 Haryana non-confidence motion

-The Congress’ no-confidence motion against the Bharatiya Janata Party and the Jannayak Janata Party-led government of Haryana was defeated in the state Assembly on Wednesday afternoon.
+The Congress’ no-confidence motion against the Bharatiya Janata Party and the Jannayak Janata Party-led government of Haryana was defeated in the state Assembly on Wednesday afternoon by a 55-32 margin.

 All MLAs of the Congress voted for the motion, while those belonging to the ruling BJP-JJP combine voted against it.
 However, JJP legislators Ram Kumar Gautam and Devender Babli criticised the government during the discussion on the motion.
 Babli took exception after the Speaker informed him that his name was not on the list of those allowed to speak.